Content marketing is an overused marketing buzzword. And many people have a fuzzy idea of what it actually means in

 Customer insights forms the foundation of meaningful future messaging that won’t feel like marketing messages.

 Meaningful messages create trust and personal connection that’s stronger than any individual price or pitch.

 The best marketing in the world doesn’t feel like marketing.
 In each campaign launch, there is the opportunity to conceive a surprise, grabs your prospects' attention, and truly engages them.

 I will take that intriguing challenge on anytime over yelling "SALE!
 SALE!
 SALE!" at the top of my lungs.

-Creativity, branding and building relationships with your loyal fans becomes even more critical than ever.
+Creativity, branding and building relationships with your loyal fans become even more critical than ever.

 Content Marketing vs Social Media Marketing